caarlos0/homekit-amt8000/README.md

 # homekit-amt8000

-This projects creates a homekit bridge and accessories for the Intelbras AMT8000 alarm system.
+This projects creates a Homekit bridge and accessories for the Intelbras AMT8000 alarm system.

 ###### Security System + Panic button